 Proposed Simulation-

 The situation is to simulate an internet connection over two-layer switched network architecture as shown in the diagram.
-The wires used will be ether-net cables and the test system will be a desktop.
+The wires used will be ether-net cables and the test system will be a laptop.
 The complaint system will be run on the server from where it will trigger a health status check-up of the concerned port locations.
 Returning a result: SUCCESS or FAILURE depending on the result and marking the complaint as genuine to proceed further to the Network Administrator for the concerned steps.

 NETWORK ARCHITECTURE:

-So, there are complaints received by the company X, that a particular connection in the area (DESKTOP-01) is not working.
-That complaints get registered in LAPTOP-01.
-LAPTOP-01 initiates a trigger to the NetworkBot Engine placed on the X-Server to ping requests till the address:
+So, there are complaints received by the company X, that a particular connection in the area (LAPTOP-01) is not working.
+Laptop-02 has the application deployed to track route connectivity issues at the switches.
+That complaints get registered via LAPTOP-02 with complaints database residing on the X Server for the time being.
+A registry of network routes to be maintained on x-Server based on the location co-ordinates of LAPTOP-01.
+LAPTOP-02 initiates a trigger to the NetworkBot Engine placed on the X-Server to

+Determine the route to track

+ping requests till the address:

 X-L01:S1-L02:S2-L02.
-This is a single path for we know the “exact route”.
-Similar is the case in production too.
-Just that, we would know the exact routes to ping them to.
+This is a single path for we know the “exact route” from the route registry.
+Similar scenario is proposed in production environment.
+Exact routes shall be known to ping to.

 Flowchart of the process:

+Email Alert

+Email Alert(if desired by the customer from the ISP end.)

 Software level: